robmhoward/ExcelJsDocumentation/resources/chartcollection.md

 ## Methods

-The chart resource has the following methods defined:
+The chart has the following methods defined:

 | Method     | Return Type    |Description|Notes  |
 |:-----------------|:--------|:----------|:------|